Accessibility tools

 Operating environment in Belarus

 The business operations and financial forecasting in Belarus continue to involve considerable uncertainty.
 For example, the uncertainty concerns the development of exchange rates, the unpredictability of the operating environment, local legislation and taxation, trade sanctions, and the functioning of financial transactions with Western countries.
-Olvi’s subsidiary operates independently in Belarus and is responsible for its procurements, among other aspects.
+Olvi’s subsidiary operates independently in Belarus and is responsible for its own procurements, among other aspects.
 In addition, the IT operating environment has been separated.
 The subsidiary finances its operations with cash flow from its own operations.

 Other current risks